 WebElement ele= driver.findElement(By.name("userName "));

-Selenium Locators: Locate element by LinkTex
+Selenium Locators: Locate element by LinkText

 Finding an element with link text is very simple.
 This locator is used in case you want to locate any hyperlink only.
 But make sure, there is only one unique link on the web page.
 If there are multiple links with the same link, in such cases Selenium will perform action on the first matching element with link on page.